top of page

 Medical researchers are still figuring out what genes are associated with what diseases and to what extent certain genes affect our overall risk of developing certain health conditions.

 To carry out genetics-related studies, researchers often need access to the DNA of thousands, or even hundreds of thousands of individuals who have certain diseases.
-By collecting, maintaining, and ensuring the accuracy of their donor's genetic data, biobanks play a key role in enabling genetics-related research which many people see as being the future of medicine.
+By collecting, maintaining, and ensuring the accuracy of their donor's genetic data, biobanks play a key role in enabling genetics-related research.

 Transforming Samples into Genetic Data